Morgan Stanley profit jumps as trading activity rebounds

 Morgan Stanley (MS.N) reported an 87 percent rise in third-quarter earnings as the Wall Street bank's trading, investment banking and wealth management businesses benefited from increased client activity and a hot equity market.

-The bank's shares were up 2.7 percent at $33.40 in morning trading on Friday as both profit and revenue handily beat analysts' average forecast.
+The bank's shares were up 2.7 percent at $33.40 (20.93 British pounds) in morning trading on Friday as both profit and revenue handily beat analysts' average forecast.

 The results show that even though Morgan Stanley has been focusing on its wealth management business since the financial crisis, its traditional investment banking operation can still have a big impact on its earnings.